learntocloud/learn-to-cloud/phase5/README.md

 - An understanding of core IAM concepts (Users, Roles, Policies, Groups, Service Accounts/Principals, etc.)
 - An understanding of how authentication works in the cloud.
-- An understanding of secure cloud storage.
+- An understanding of secure cloud storage, compute, networking, applications and so on .
 - Common security vulnerabilites and misconfigurations in the cloud.
 - How to investigate cloud logs and determine if a cloud envrionment has been compromised.
 - How to simulate attacks against cloud environments.